pspete/psPAS/docs/collections/_commands/Add-PASPTASMTP.md

 Accept wildcard characters: False
 ```

-### -CertificateFile
+### -accountId
-The certificate file for SYSLOG connectivity
+Account to use for SMTP authentication

 ```yaml
 Type: String